 - i.
-Trees must be retained and incorporated in any development.
-Where felling is required, on grounds of safety or because it is an invasive species, supported by a suitably qualified expert, one or more trees should be planted in replacement. - ii.
-For redevelopment, landscaping proposals should include tree planting, with species selected on the basis of local character, high biodiversity value and / or high value to insects. - ii.
-Development will protect trees that are important to biodiversity, rear garden tree corridors, local character and / or the Conservation Area. - iv.
+Trees should be retained and incorporated in any development.
+Where felling is required, on grounds of safety or because it is an invasive species, supported by a suitably qualified expert, one or more trees should be planted in replacement, unless it can be demonstrated to the Council's satisfaction that replacement planting is not appropriate. - For redevelopment, landscaping proposals should include tree planting, with species selected on the basis of local character, high biodiversity value and / or high value to insects. - iii.
+Development should protect trees that are important to biodiversity, rear garden tree corridors, local character and / or the Conservation Area. - iv.
 Development should seek opportunities to create, strengthen and restore tree lines and biodiversity corridors, reducing the incidents of breaks and the length of gaps. - v.
 Veteran trees must be fully protected during construction.
 The required minimum buffer zone for veteran trees is 15 times larger than the stem diameter of a veteran tree when measured 1.5 metres above ground level, or 5m from the edge of its canopy, if that's greater.
 Deadwood is to be retained where possible.
-Canopy reduction to will only be acceptable if the root system of a large maturing tree has substantial decay, making it potentially hazardous, or if it proven to be causing subsidence.
+Canopy reduction to will only be acceptable if the root system of a large maturing tree has substantial decay, making it potentially hazardous, or if it is proven to be causing subsidence.
 The tree root protection zone radius required for non-veteran trees is 12 times the stem diameter measured at breast height and capped at a radius of 15 metres.